 Housing offered by the Migration Agency is either in an apartment, in a normal housing area or at a reception centre, although ordinary apartments is usually the Migration Agency’s primary option for accommodating asylum seekers.
 Asylum seekers can choose to live at a centre but in that case they might need to move to a town where the Migration Agency can offer them a place.
 There are differences in the way material reception conditions are provided depending on the procedure (“track”) in which asylum seekers are in.
 For applicants in the Dublin procedure (“Track 5A”) and the Accelerated Procedure (“Track 4”), for example, accommodation is located close to airports, with the aim of speeding up potential removal from Sweden.

 For decades, the general Swedish approach to accommodating asylum seekers has been based on a dispersal or solidarity principle where the “whole of Sweden” model is at the forefront.
 This means that every municipality is expected to be ready to accommodate asylum seekers.
 To facilitate this, each County Administrative Board encourages municipalities to sign agreements with the Migration Agency.
 The majority of municipalities have done so and the recalcitrant ones have been chastised in some contexts.
 The government is considering whether to make the reception of asylum seekers mandatory, as it already is for the reception of unaccompanied minors.
 Such a proposal has not been presented yet, however the reception of asylum seekers granted permission to stay has been made mandatory by law in all municipalities.
-As reported by the Fundamental Rights Agency (FRA), the Migration Agency has together with the Swedish Public Employment Service, the County Administrative Boards, the National Board of Health and Welfare, the Swedish Association of Local Authorities and Regions proposed a proposition for future distribution of newly arrived person among regions and municipalities.
+On 23 September 2021 the Swedish Government agreed on updated regulations regarding the distribution of newly arrived persons which entered into force on 1 January 2022.
 Newly arrived persons in this case refers to new beneficiaries of international protection.

 If asylum seekers have their own resources, they must pay for accommodation themselves.
 If not, accommodation at a centre is free.
 Single persons need to share a room.
 A family can have its own room but must expect to share an apartment with other people.
 It is possible that asylum seekers are moved around within the centre or to another centre during the processing period.